-The Matching Program pairs volunteers or Allies, with a child, youth or adult living with a disability or Friend, who wants a companion to talk to, go to a movie with or do any of the things that friends do together.
-There are more than 140 people with disabilities waiting for a volunteer.
+The Matching Program pairs volunteers or Allies, with a child, youth or adult living with a disability, a Friend, who wants a companion to talk to, go to a movie with, or do any of the things that friends do together.
+There are more than 80 people with disabilities waiting for volunteers.
 If you enjoy spending time with people and have an hour or two available each week, we invite you to volunteer as an Ally with the Matching Program.

 The biggest wish of people on our waiting list is to have someone to meet for a coffee!